-When I started taking photos for work, I had Canon EOS 1100D, which is a very basic level cropped-frame DLSR camera, but still you can totally take decent photos with it if you have a good lens in your bag… but I remember how it bugged to go to the event, and I have this shitty DSLR and everyone has 5D and a lens with the red ring… And I felt like I really need a big heavy camera so that people take me seriously.
-So I got a second-hand Canon EOS 7D.
+When I started taking photos for work, I had Canon EOS 1100D, which is a very basic level cropped-frame DLSR camera, but still you can totally take decent photos with it if you have a good lens in your bag… but I remember how it bugged me to go to some event, and I this shitty DSLR and everyone would have a fancy 5D and a lens with the red ring… And I felt like I really need a big heavy camera so that people would take me seriously.
+So I bought a second-hand Canon EOS 7D.
 It is a beautiful cam, but it is just a bit outdated now.
 And the one I had got in my hands from the hands of a wedding photographer, so it was quite well used.
 But it was heavy, big and respectable.

 With that I had to upgrade my tripod as well, because this camera was too heavy for the one I had.
 The tripod served me well for around 3 years, and I wouldn’t have known something is wrong with it until the day my dear friends on my tour to Iceland kept making fun of me and my flimsy tripod…. well, I never dropped my camera with it.
 One guy in the Iceland tour with a more expensive tripod gave his Sony a swim in the salty waters of the Atlantic ocean, and it never worked again.